pashmaklang/pashmak/CONTRIBUTING.md

 ##### make module
 this command makes file `src/core/modules.py`.

-this command loads pashmak modules from `src/` folder and put them in `src/core/modules.py` file.
+this command loads Pashmak modules from `src/` folder and put them in `src/core/modules.py` file.

 if you maked changes in modules in `src/`'s `.pashm` files, run this command.